tagohd/mono/Characters/Luke Campbell/LukeVISION (TM).md

 %%
-Sudosays:: New article.
+sudoMajor:: New article.
 Anytime the color of an object is important, we should check how it appears to Luke.
 Priority:: 3
 #majorChange #unseenByLun
 %%